supernomad/CryptoNode/ReadMe.txt

 The application works based on a shared room and password.
 This allows the server to remain completely unaware of the password or what any of the encrypted messages mean.

 This is in no way a finished product however it is the beginning of one please let me know of any glaring issues or features you would like added or removed.
+The idea of the project is to build a lightweight server/client platform that can be run and utilized on almost an hardware and software combination.
+To give people the opportunity to have their own encrypted chat networks for whatever it is they want to talk about.
+Privacy is a human right and extends to everyone in this world, and as such people should have access to a free way to ensure that right is upheald.

 In order to use this application you can visit https://69.248.167.141:8001/